JoWML/engineering-handbook/README.md

 ## On-Call

 To scale our infrastructure we have a dev-ops culture including 24/7 support with rotating on-call.
 Conditions for this is documented in [Google Drive](https://docs.google.com/document/d/1vEP3QwE2EVNqQ6D7FjIIQAwhZe6pXnkfZQvt1vr7OAM/edit).

+## Support
+The Operations organisation is managing the customer support of our platform.
+To ensure we support them the best way possible there is a need for second line support.
+We have chosen to ensure the relevant team with the best knowledge are accountable to solve issues in there ownership.
+That way we constantly learn about the issues the customers are facing and we will be better at predicting and solve issues.
+Sometimes the responsible team is not obvious or there might be more platform type.
+To ensure we give support the best working environment we have a 2'nd line support [scheduled here](https://docs.google.com/spreadsheets/d/1tC9VbKjVVTJ4tjPYrAh6sqvB5u41OkfmoxZp6PSICxY/edit#gid=0) that are monitoring the #bugs channel and ensure that all things brought up is addressed.
+Details on this and a best practices are collected in [this document](https://docs.google.com/document/d/1AIVFUZpUlZUJRqV2gM5-9XPuE4s2syeWYiAcK7CJggo/edit) When new information is gained that could help anyone else it is amended to the document.